THE UNFOLDING LANDSCAPE WITH DEBBIE MACKINNON & MIKE STANIFORD STANLEY,TASMANIA

-Join artist Debbie Mackinnon for an 8-day/7-night painting adventure in Stanley On the remote northwest coast of Tasmania (March 1 - 8, 2025)
+Join artist Debbie Mackinnon and Mike Staniford for an 9-day/8-night painting adventure in Stanley and the Tarkine on the remote northwest coast of Tasmania

 Stanley is a romantic town sitting on a slender sliver of land jutting out into the Bass Strait on Tasmania's northwest coast.
 It is remarkable for its incredibly well-preserved colonial buildings and its massive volcanic plug.
 The plug rises 150 metres out of the water and dominates the small town.
 The Tarkine, Australia's largest expanse of cool-temperate rainforest blankets Tasmania's north-west.
 It’s a mossy, magical place; an enchanted forest framed by buttongrass moorlands and a rugged coastline.